memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/c-api.md

 )
 ```

 Delete an edge from the graph.
-When the first parameter to procedure is projected graph, edge must also exist in projected graph.
+When the first parameter to a procedure is a projected graph, the edge must also exist in the projected graph.

 Return MGP_ERROR_IMMUTABLE_OBJECT if `graph` is immutable.
 Return MGP_ERROR_SERIALIZATION_ERROR if `edge`, its source or destination vertex has been modified by another transaction.